Old-Fashioned Strawberry Jam

-Trim the tops off the berries, putting the berries into a large bowl, and the tops into the compost.
-Rinse the berries under water, and transfer with your hands into a colander, leaving behind any residue from the garden.
-Slice berries in half and measure out 4 cups, transferring them into a deep 8 quart kettle.
+Trim the tops off berries, put berries into a large bowl, and tops into the compost.
+Rinse berries under water, and transfer with your hands into a colander, leaving behind any residue from the garden.
+Slice berries in half and measure out 4 cups, transferring them into a deep 8-quart kettle.

-Pour the sugar over the berries, and with a potato masher, gently press the berries to release juices and combine with the sugar, leaving chunks and some smaller berries whole.
+Pour the sugar over the berries, gently press the berries with a potato masher to release juices, and combine with the sugar, leaving chunks and some smaller berries whole.
 Let the berries and sugar sit for a bit, up to two hours.

-Turn the heat on low at first, and then higher to bring the sugar and berries to a simmer, then a full boil.
-Stir with a wooden spoon, as the sugar and berries completely blend together.
-Keep stirring while cooking over a moderately high heat, while the berries bubble and reduce.
+Turn the heat on low at first, and then higher to bring the sugar and berries to a simmer, then to a full boil.
+Stir with a wooden spoon as the sugar and berries completely blend together.
+Keep stirring while cooking over a moderately high heat as the berries bubble and reduce.